-Featured on all the knight cards of the Tarot, the horse symbol meanings deal with strength, motion, action, and vitality.
+Horse: Featured on all the knight cards of the Tarot, the horse symbol meanings deal with strength, motion, action, and vitality.
 Linked in many ancient traditions with the four elements (fire, water, earth, air) the horse is also a strong spiritual symbol and an emblem of incorporating all the elements to maintain an equal, powerful balance with all things in the universe.
-This is evident in the "either/or" nature of the knights.
-In a more mundane sense, the horse is predispositioned to have a charging nature.
+This is evident in the “either/or” nature of the knights.
+In a more mundane sense, the horse has a predisposition to have a charging nature.
 In a reading, this gives us pause to consider where we are charging to and why.
-Gallop through more horses in the cards here.
+Get more about horse symbolism here.

-"As we sew, so shall we reap."
+Plowed Fields: “As we sow, so shall we reap.”
 This is the prime symbol meaning behind the plowed fields we see in the cards.
 When these fields come in contact with our intuition in a reading, we should be mindful that what we do and how we do it is pivotal to our harvest.
-If we're lazy and sloppy (rushing through as the Knight of Pentacles is want to do) with planting our seeds we will be disappointed with the results.
+If we’re lazy and sloppy (rushing through as the Knight of Pentacles is want to do) with planting our seeds we will be disappointed with the results.
 However, if we invest the time to plant, nurture, and grow our rows, we will be rewarded with abundance.
-Plowed fields are also a symbol of time - it takes time to reap our rewards, we must allow for germination, and patience is required as we wait it out for the results we are expecting from our labors.
-Plow through other fields here.
+Plowed fields are also a symbol of time – it takes time to reap our rewards, we must allow for germination, and patience is required as we wait it out for the results we are expecting from our labors.

 Some questions the Knight of Pentacles asks us:

 - What do you want, and how are you going to get it?

 Remember, I am the pragmatist.
 I am the one who is going to make you hoe the row so your crop of your material desires will manifest for you.